tkerby/flipperzero-firmware-wPlugins/README.md

 ![scope](./README.assets/scope.gif)

-#### Basic Features
-- Functions like a traditional oscilloscope
-- Measure and track minimum, maximum and average voltages
-- See how voltages change over time
+At first glance, it looks like a traditional oscilloscope, allowing you to measure and track track minimum, maximum and average voltages, and see how they change over time.

-#### Advanced Configuration
+However, when it's configured to use a combination of the **physical feedback mechanisms**, it's a bit more of a magic wand than a traditional oscilloscope.

-Access advanced features via the "Config" option to link and configure multiple physical feedback mechanisms:
+By clicking on the "Config" option, you can link and configure multiple different physical feedback mechanisms to different measured values or alerts.

-**Example Configuration:** Listen to the signal, track voltage via LED colour, and vibrate if voltage exceeds a configured value.
+**Example Configuration:** One example could be: listen to the signal, track voltage via LED colour, and vibrate if the voltage exceeds a configured value.
+You can mix and match many different options.

 ![alerts](./README.assets/alerts.gif)